-If there is oversubscription within year groups (Reception to Year 6), the academy will maintain a Waiting List.
-Waiting Lists will be maintained until the last day of the summer half term (May 2026).
+If there is oversubscription within year groups (Reception to Year 5), the academy will maintain a Waiting List.
+Waiting Lists will be maintained until the last day of the summer half term (May 2025).
+Waiting Lists will not be maintained for Year 6.
 Inclusion in the Waiting List does not guarantee a place will become available.